drdaemos/xc5-docs/en/misc/loading_yaml_file.md

 ---

-{% include global.html %}

 # Introduction

-This guide describes how developers can load updated YAML file of your module without running {% link "X-Cart SDK macro" B1ni2bhQD#X-CartSDK-LoadingYAMLfile %}.
+This guide describes how developers can load updated YAML file of your module without running {% link "X-Cart SDK macro" S17mLEfHD#X-CartSDK-LoadingYAMLfile %}.

 Sometimes developers cannot use X-Cart SDK, because for some reason they cannot run console commands.
 They can still accomplish other tasks that are eased by macros except loading YAML file.
 This guide shows a way to load YAML file without having to uninstall/reinstall the module.